-The Diaphragm (Fig. 118) is arched, being concave towards the abdomen (particularly on the right side); this concavity is exaggerated after death, owing to the fact that expiration is the last act of life.
-It rises to the level of the fifth costal cartilage on the right and the sixth on the left side, but during extreme expiration reaches higher, during extreme inspiration lower, than this level.
-It arises from the back of the ensiform cartilage and from the inner surfaces of the six lower ribs, where it interdigitates with the transversalis abdominis; also from the internal and external arcuate ligaments, of which the internal one passes from the body to the transverse process of the first lumbar vertebra, and the external one from the same transverse process to the last rib; they cross the psoas and quadratus lumborum muscles respectively.
+The Diaphragm (Fig. 118) is arched, being concave towards the abdomen after death (particularly on the right side), owing to the fact that expiration is the last act of life, and rising to the level of the fifth costal cartilage on the right but the sixth on the left side, but during extreme expiration reaching higher, during extreme inspiration lower, than this level.
+It arises from the back of the ensiform cartilage and from the inner surfaces of the six lower ribs, where it interdigitates with the transversalis abdominis ; also from the internal and external arcuate ligaments, of which the internal one passes from the body to the transverse process of the first lumbar vertebra, and the external one from the same transverse process to the last rib ; they cross the psoas and quadratus lumborum muscles respectively.